Xu Shuwei: Biographical introduction and legendary stories, major works and academic contributions

 Chinese Name: 許叔微 (Xǔ Shūwēi)Alias: 知可 (Zhī Kě), 近泉 (Jìn Quán)

-Popular Name: 許學士 (Xǔ Xuéshì, Scholar Xǔ)English Name: Xu Shu-wei, or Shu-wei Xu (Given/Sur Name)
+Popular Name: 許學士 (Xǔ Xuéshì, Scholar Xǔ)English Name: Xu Shu-wei (family name first) or Shu-wei Xu (given name first)

 Main works: 《類證普濟本事方》(Lei Zheng Pu Ji Ben Shi Fang, or Effective Prescriptions for Universal Relief) in 10 volumes,《傷寒百證歌》(Shang Han Bai Zheng Ge) in 5 volumes,《傷寒發微論》(Shang Han Fa Wei Lun) in 2 volumes,《傷寒九十論》(Shang Han Jiu Shi Lun),